gaulinmp/pyedgar/README.md

 #     (State or other jurisdiction of         (I.R.S.
 Employer Identification No.)
 ```

-The forms are loaded lazily, so only when you request the data is the file read from disk.
+The forms are loaded lazily, so only when you request the data is the file read from disk or downloaded from the EDGAR website.
 Filing objects have the following properties:

 * ``path``: path to cached filing on disk